Skiing for joy, Gu wins 3rd Olympic medal -- a halfpipe gold

 “Even if I’m terrible at art,” Gu said that day, “I can still express myself to the best of my ability.”

-A magazine cover girl who scored 1580 (out of 1600) on the SAT and is Stanford-bound next fall, Gu saves her finest artwork for the snow.
+A magazine cover girl who scored 1580 (out of 1600) on the SAT and is Stanford-bound next, Gu saves her finest artwork for the snow.
 Her latest performance launched her into the debate about best Olympic performances of all time.

 When it comes to action sports, the versatile teenager is in the same conversation with snowboarder Shaun White, whose pressure-packed victory four years ago was an all-timer; it earned him a third gold medal over the span of 12 years.